 Windows XP users should always clear the Automatically search for network folders and printers check box, because this option often causes slowdowns in different programs and Windows Explorer.

-Also in Vista and 7 only - in case you do not want to remember that pressing the Alt key reveals all menus, click to check the Always show menus box.
-In Windows 8, this option affects configuration windows (such as Network or Display appearance) only, because all menus in Windows Explorer have been replaced with Ribbon.
+In Vista and 7 only - in case you do not want to remember that pressing the Alt key reveals all menus, click to check the Always show menus box.
+In Windows 8 and 8.1, this option affects configuration windows (such as Network or Display appearance) only, because all menus in File Explorer have been replaced with Ribbon.

 The most important option here is the Hide extensions for known file types.
 Always clear this check box to stop opening malicious items by accident.